-Course Outcomes (COs) Mapping CO1 information technology.
-CO2 Interpret how to use information technology to solve business problems and the impact of information systems in society.
-Employability CO3 Analyze and synthesize business information and systems to facilitate evaluation of strategic alternatives.
+Course Outcomes (COs) Mapping CO1 Describe the role of information technology and information systems in business and Reproduce a working knowledge of concepts and terminology related to information technology.
+Skill Enhancement CO2 Interpret how to use information technology to solve business problems and the impact of information systems in society.
+Employability

+CO3 Analyze and synthesize business information and systems to facilitate evaluation of strategic alternatives.
 Employability CO4 To provide the theoretical models used in database management systems to answer business questions.
 Skill Enhancement equisites if any)